 - Simulate prefetch and prerender: It helps to simulate prefetch and prerender tags in HTML5 for a Vuser.

-- Use Default: On clicking ‘Use defaults’ button, VuGen resets the browser emulation settings and enables all the default options.
+- Use Default: On clicking the ‘Use defaults’ button, VuGen resets the browser emulation settings and enables all the default options.